 Basal Metabolic Rate (BMR) is the total amount of calories needed to keep your body functioning.

-Breathing, cell production, pumping blood, and keeping your body temperature up all require calories to function.
+Body processes like breathing, cell production, pumping blood, and maintaining body temperature all burn calories.

 This means that even when you sit perfectly still, you still use plenty of calories keeping your body in good working order.